davidvandebunte/davidvandebunte.gitlab.io/jb/tar/notes/improve-estimate-subplan-weight.md

 "question" in some sense; but we begin to talk in statements as if it's surely true.
 When you do this, you lose the connection between the original question (TODO-x) and the "answer" to the question (typically a .md file).

+## Measuring unimportance

+How do you identify tasks that are actually not important, but still on your list of things to do?
+For example, tasks that were important because they were focal.
+You could force yourself to limit your TODo list (the focal git graph) to a certain size.
+This has the advantage of requiring you to look at a shorter list when you're deciding what to do next.
+The primary purpose of this approach is that you'll be forced to remove items from your list when you aren't doing them because they are really only important when you are in focused work (in a certain context).
+This doesn't mean you won't do them, only that they aren't important enough to be your focus.
+It seems like this is similar to `live.md` but now your TODo list is dynamically changing as how you live (what is important to you) changes and how your model of how to do it changes.
+What you already know how to do, for example, is not important to you to relearn.